aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

    1. They get a client ID
 2. The developer writes the application to access the API on the user's behalf
    1. The application will present the user with a login process
-      1. it gets an access token using Auth0 and the client ID
+      1. It gets an access token using Auth0 and the client ID
-      2. the application will access the user's data
+      2. The application will access the user's data
 3. The  developer deploys the app
    1. To GitHub Pages - a different domain to the API and the Authentication
 4. The user uses the App to access the service:
-   1. They attempt to log-in
+   1. They attempt to login
    2. Auth0 handles the login
       1. Asks the user to give consent for the app to access their data
       2. Allows them to login and connect the app with their data